JosephShamoon99/Managing-Accounts-With-Active-Directory-/README.md

 <img width="773" height="547" alt="Snapshot 48" src="https://github.com/user-attachments/assets/72a38829-14b8-4bf7-8571-f210a40bb587" />
 </p>
 <p>
 We will now create a bunch of fake users using a powershell script.
-Start by logging into the domain  controller with the jane doe account.
-Then open powershell ISE as an admin.
+Start by logging into the domain controller with the Jane Doe account.
+Then open Powershell ISE as an admin.

 Create a new script and copy and paste this [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).

-This will create a 1000 users.
+This will create a 1000 fake users.
 Click run script.
 You should see all the accounts being created in the CLI.
-All users will have the password 'Password1'.
-You can go to Active Directory computers and users and see all the accounts in the _EMPLOYEES OU.
+All the fake users will have the password 'Password1'.
+You can go to Active Directory Computers and Users and see all the accounts in the _EMPLOYEES OU.
 </p>
 <br />